What Makes an Effective Facebook Ad

 While determining the audience and placement for your Facebook ad are important, the creative aspect of your ad is just as vital.
 The best Facebook ads include some sort of visual and the visual needs to clearly match the message of your ad.
 Visuals can include images, videos, etc. Facebook gives advertisers 11 format options: images, videos, slideshows, collections, carousels, instant experiences, lead generations, offers, post engagements, event responses, and page likes.

 Picking the right format can help to deliver your message clearly to your audience.
 For example, a business wanting to promote multiple products from their catalog would want to use the collection ad format rather than the slide show or carousel.
 Why?
 The collection format allows consumers to move from viewing products to purchasing easily.
-While the text of your ad is important, your visual will typically drive 80% of the ad’s traffic and performance.
-Visuals are first to catch the consumer’s attention when scrolling through Facebook.
+While the text of your ad is important, your advertising creative will drive 80% of the Facebook ad’s traffic and performance.
+Visuals are the first thing to catch the consumer’s attention when scrolling through Facebook.

 The message of your ad needs to be clear and concise, with simple language that’s easy to understand.
 Facebook recommends keeping the message short, just under 90 characters.
 Depending on the ad type, message, and what type of business you are, advertisers may exceed this.
 Most advertisers agree that 120 characters is a common limit.